LATEST ARTICLES

 commissioned by NHS London.
 Then, his plan for moving

-substantial care from hospitals to GP-led polyclinics was
+substantial care from hospitals to GP-led polyclinics was largely

-in specialist units achieved results that attracted international
+units achieved results that attracted international attention.

 Read the full article on the Guardian Healthcare Network